Guard Contracts & Statistical Primer

 Automate the check with:

-python scripts/check_device_drift.py \
+python scripts/smoke/check_device_drift.py \

 artifacts/ci-pack-*/baseline_cpu/evaluation.report.json \